PLASTICS & THE ENVIRONMENT

 The assumption is that microplastics is a new topic, so the science has not been done yet.
 While it is true that the term microplastic was invented relatively recently, safety testing on plastic particles has been going on for decades, so the results are in.

 A scientific review of many microplastic studies found that the consensus is that there is no evidence of harm from microplastics.
+In 2024 the FDA also released the results of their microplastics review and stated clearly that there is no evidence of risk.
 That is surprising given that we see news headlines about risks all the time.
 Well, the study looked at that too.
 They found that while the majority of scientific studies find no risk, the media stories say there is a risk over 90% of the time.
 This means that the media have intentionally misled us, presumably because scary stories make money.

 So, if most studies find no real evidence of harm, what about the minority that do claim to have identified a threat?
 Scientists looked into that too and found that most or all of those studies are not valid.
 Why not?
 The studies were not conducted properly.